OrdnanceSurvey/os-data-hub-tutorials/web-development/national-parks-locator/README.md

 Our locator app will have two main areas of the interface: a list of features to locate in a panel, and a map with those features displayed.

-To make things interesting we are going to connect the two representations of the map geometries - when the user hovers on a national park on the list, the corresponding geometry should highlight, and vice versa.
+To make things interesting we are going to use JavaScript to interactively connect the map and list representations of the national parks - when the user hovers on a national park on the list, the corresponding geometry should highlight, and vice versa.
 We will also implement event handlers so when a user clicks on either the `<li>` or the polygon, the map zooms to that national park.

 ## The Data